-Phumelela Gaming and Leisure Limited is a JSE-listed, level 4 B-BBEE business, which is licensed to operate horseracing and totalisator betting in seven of South Africa’s nine provinces.
+Phumelela Gaming and Leisure Limited is licensed to operate horseracing and totalisator betting in seven of South Africa’s nine provinces.

 Horseracing in Gauteng was corporatised and totally restructured in 1997.
-Phumelela was formed that year and later listed on the JSE in June 2002 in order to facilitate the “corporatisation” of horseracing in Gauteng.
+Phumelela was formed that year in order to facilitate the “corporatisation” of horseracing in Gauteng.

 “Corporatisation” came about at the behest of the Gauteng Provincial Government in order for the sport to remain competitive within a burgeoning gambling market that was about to legalise casinos and a national lottery in South Africa.

 A critical element of the restructuring was a commitment to rationalise the horseracing infrastructure in order to, inter alia, “facilitate transformation, transparency, accountability and create a sustainable business model”.

 The three racing clubs that had run racing in the region until then transferred their assets to the new company, Phumelela, which took over the management of the sport in the province.

 Phumelela’s main shareholder, the Thoroughbred Horseracing Trust (26.72% shareholder), is a not-for-profit entity which was formed at the insistence of the Gauteng Provincial Government.

 The principal objective of the Trust is to “promote the interest of all persons interested in, and affected by, the sport of thoroughbred horseracing in South Africa with a view to the long-term viability of the sport”.

 Additional objectives relate to the promotion of B-BBEE initiatives and affirmative action schemes with the intention of facilitating transformation within horseracing.